gbarnett-hz/hazelcast-simulator-cp/README.md

 INFO  11:30:20     Agent     3.79.107.96     10.0.77.231 (A6) members:  0, clients:  0 (no workers)
 ```

 I've kept each test running for 120 seconds (2 mins).
-So, be prepared to have a little time as the
-general pattern I use is the following per-test within the test suite:

-- Run test; 1 client
-- Run test; 2 client
-- Run test; 3 client

-As stated earlier there are always 3 members on the server.

 I would look at the source code for the tests themselves and what they do and importantly would the
 different probabilities changes in the actual configurations.